Outreach

 Rules for every connection request

 • Max.
-300 characters in the note (LinkedIn limit)
+300 characters in the note (LinkedIn hard limit)

 • One reason to connect — no pitch in the first line